NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 (:numref:`plot_csv`) to see at which pixels the residual error is large.

-These files are very correlated to the dense results produced with stereo (the DEM and intersection error, respectively, before and after solving for jitter), but the csv files can be examined before stereo runs, which can take many hours.
+These files are very correlated to the dense results produced with stereo (the DEM and intersection error, respectively, before and after solving for jitter), but the csv files can be examined without creating stereo runs, which can take many hours.

+Anchor points
+^^^^^^^^^^^^^

 If anchor points are used, the coordinates of each anchor point and the norm of the pixel residual at those points are saved as well, to::